 The address should also be a Wisconsin address.
-If the employee is seeking to telecommute from a location outside the state of Wisconsin, the approval of the institution Office of Human Resources is required.
-This approval shall only be granted after the local Office of Human Resources has consulted with the Universities of Wisconsin Administration Office of Human Resources to ensure all appropriate considerations have been taken with respect to the tax, insurance, and employment law implications of an employee telecommuting from another state or country.
+If the employee is seeking to telecommute from a location outside the state of Wisconsin, the approval of a Vice-Chancellor or a Vice-President is required.
+This approval shall only be granted after that Vice Chancellor or Vice President has consulted with University Legal Services to ensure all appropriate considerations have been taken with respect to the tax, insurance and employment law implications of an employee telecommuting from another state or country.
 Such arrangements are not prohibited, per se, but a supplemental agreement may be required if the institution is so advised by legal counsel.
 The employee should also be fully aware of the additional impacts created by telecommuting from out of state.
-(See SYS 1228 section 1228(6)(F).)
+(See Appendix A.)

-Note regarding out-of-state telecommuting (remote work):
+Note regarding out-of-state telecommuting:

-The intent of this process is not to unduly limit telecommuting (remote work) for those employees who may live across state lines but live within a reasonable commuting distance of their home campus.
-The intent is to ensure that all stakeholders have appropriate notice about the special legal considerations that exist when an employee is working for the Universities of Wisconsin from outside the State of Wisconsin.
+The intent of this process is not to unduly limit telecommuting for those employees who may live across state lines but live within a reasonable commuting distance of their home campus.
+The intent is to ensure that all stakeholders have appropriate notice about the special legal considerations that exist when an employee is working for the UW System from outside the State of Wisconsin.